M00nR4bb1t/catbulb.js/README.md

 ### Things to Note

-* Although you can store assets using any folder structure you want (specified in the `data.json` file), catbulb will always look for a `data.json` file under `assets` and will throw an error if it cannot find `assets/data.json`.
-This can be changed in `main.js`.
 * If you want to (for some reason or the other) bundle only catbulb source files without dependencies ([PixiJS](http://www.pixijs.com), [SAT.js](http://jriecken.github.io/sat-js/)), you can do so by running `build.py` without the `--includeDependencies` flag.

 ## Features